Skip to main content

 Introduction

-This grasshopper is well known in the southeastern US, and elsewhere, due to its large size and widespread use in biology classrooms for dissection exercises.
+This grasshopper is well known in the southeastern United States, and elsewhere, due to its large size and widespread use for dissection in biology classrooms.
 Also, it can be of economic importance in Florida.
 It is one of a few species of grasshoppers in Florida that occurs in large enough numbers to cause serious damage to citrus, vegetable crops, and landscape ornamentals.
-Unfortunately, the scientific community uses two different scientific names for the same species, and R. microptera (Palisot de Beauvois) is also called R. guttata (Houttuyn).
-Technically, the latter is probably the correct name (Kevan 1980), but because the former designation was used for many years, this proposed 'correction' has introduced unnecessary confusion (Cohn 1999), so most scientists continue to call it R. microptera.

-The eastern lubber is quite clumsy and slow in movement and mostly travels by walking and crawling feebly over the substrate.
-The "lubber" designation is interesting because it aptly describes this grasshopper.
-"Lubber" is derived from an old English word "lobre" which means lazy or clumsy.
+The eastern lubber grasshopper is clumsy and slow, mostly traveling by walking and crawling feebly over the substrate.
+The "lubber" designation is derived from an old English word "lobre," which means lazy or clumsy.
 This term has come to mean a big, clumsy, and stupid person, also known as a lout or lummox.
-In modern times, it is normally used only by seafarers, who term novices "landlubbers".
-Eastern lubber is one of only four species in the family Romaleidae found north of Mexico, but there are many other species in South America (Rehn and Grant 1961), and many are winged and agile, so although some other species in this family may be called lubbers, the "lubber" designation is not appropriate for the entire family.
+In modern times, it is normally used only by seafarers, who term novices "landlubbers."
+The lubber grasshopper is one of only four species in the family Romaleidae found north of Mexico, but there are many other species in South America (Rehn and Grant 1961).
+Many of the grasshoppers in this family are winged and agile, so it is inappropriate to call all of them lubbers.

 Distribution

 The eastern lubber grasshopper is limited to the southeastern region of the United States.
-It is found from the North Carolina south through South Carolina, Georgia and Florida, and west through Alabama, Mississippi, and Louisiana to central Texas (Capinera et al. 2004).
+It is found from North Carolina south through South Carolina, Georgia, and Florida, and west through Alabama, Mississippi, and Louisiana to central Texas (Capinera et al. 2004).

 Figure 1.
 Distribution of Romalea microptera, the eastern lubber grasshopper.